hasanari/SA-net/README.md

 ## Models

-1. Resulting model for The SA-Net architecture can be downloaded here http://bit.ly/sa-net-model-42
+1. The resulting model for the SA-Net can be downloaded here http://bit.ly/sa-net-model-42
-2. Resulting model for The Earlyfusion SA-Net architecture can be downloaded here http://bit.ly/earlyfusion-sa-net-model-44
+2. The resulting model for the Earlyfusion SA-Net can be downloaded here http://bit.ly/earlyfusion-sa-net-model-44

 ## Training